 Jacob, 60, went back to work quickly, and is still going strong four years after cytoreductive and HIPEC at the University of Maryland's Greenebaum Cancer Center.

 Mesothelioma is almost exclusive to white individuals, who make up 95 percent of patients.
 This vast difference may be in large part because black and Hispanic individuals are less likely to be diagnosed with any type of cancer, mesothelioma included.
 Data from SEER state that African-Americans and Hispanics account for only 8 percent of all cancer diagnoses.

 Mesothelioma Survival Rates by Race

-Like the incidence rates for race, the survival rates are not fully understood.
-One 2010 report that studied mesothelioma rates from 1990 to 2004 concluded that although black and Hispanic patients have better long-term survivals, they are less likely to receive surgery.
-Whereas a quarter of white patients received surgery during this time, only 14 percent of black patients underwent a surgical procedure.
+Survival rates by ethnicity may be influenced by treatment decisions.
+One 2010 report that studied mesothelioma rates from 1990 to 2004 concluded that although black and Hispanic patients have better long-term survival, they are less likely to undergo surgery.
+While 25 percent of white patients received surgery during this time, among black patients the rate was 14 percent.

 Mesothelioma Survival Rates by Site

 Before the emergence of an advanced peritoneal mesothelioma therapy called HIPEC that combines cytoreductive surgery and heated chemotherapy, median survival for untreated patients was about 6 months.
 This compares to a median survival of less than 12 months for patients with untreated pleural mesothelioma.
 In select studies, heated chemotherapy has boosted peritoneal mesothelioma survival to between 40 and 92 months.